nephila/djangocms-export-objects/README.rst

 * Free software: BSD license

 .. warning:: This is highly experimental, it's not guaranteed to work in any
-    way, to keep your data intact and to not create a black hole in a server near you.
+    way, to keep your data intact; it may harm you, your cat and even create a black hole in a server near you.
+You've been warned!

 Features